Jesse Helms: Views on race

 Jesse Helms was accused of racism throughout his career.
 Two years before Helms's 2003 retirement from the Senate, David Broder of The Washington Post wrote a column headlined "Jesse Helms, White Racist", analyzing Helms's public record on race, a record he felt many other reporters were side-stepping.
 He said that Helms was willing to inflame racial resentment against African Americans for political gain and dubbed Helms "the last prominent unabashed white racist politician in this country".

 Early in his career, as news director for WRAL radio, Helms supported Willis Smith in the 1950 Democratic primary for the U.S. Senate, against Frank Porter Graham, in a campaign that used racial issues in a divisive way, in order to draw conservative white voters to the polls.
 Portraying Graham as favoring interracial marriages, the campaign circulated placards with the heading, "White people, wake up before it is too late"; and a handbill that showed Graham's wife dancing with a black man.
 When Smith won, Helms went to Washington as his administrative assistant.

 Helms opposed busing, the Civil Rights Act, and enforcement of the Voting Rights Act.
 Helms called the Civil Rights Act of 1964 "the single most dangerous piece of legislation ever introduced in the Congress", and sponsored legislation to either extend it to the entire country or scrap it altogether.
 In 1982, he voted against the extension of the Voting Rights Act.

-Helms reminded voters that he tried, with a 16-day filibuster, to stop the Senate from approving a federal holiday to honor Dr. Martin Luther King Jr., although he had fewer reservations about establishing a North Carolina state holiday for King.
+Helms reminded voters that he tried, with a 16-day filibuster, to stop the Senate from approving a federal holiday to honor Martin Luther King Jr., although he had fewer reservations about establishing a North Carolina state holiday for King.
 He was accused of being a segregationist by some political observers and scholars, such as USA Todays DeWayne Wickham who wrote that Helms "subtly carried the torch of white supremacy" from Ben Tillman.
 Helms never stated that segregation was morally wrong and expressed the belief that integration would have been achieved voluntarily but that it was forced by "outside agitators who had their own agendas".